havran/angular-APP_INITIALIZER-bug/README.md

 Angular is running in the development mode.
 Call enableProdMode() to enable the production mode.
 ```
 - Open (or reload) page protected with guard http://localhost:4201/test1
+- Config service start loading config, but guard, (which want use data from config), is fired before is config loaded (before httpClient.get Promise is resolved).
 - You get console output:

 ```